dreamcat4/docker-images/deluge/daemon/README.md

 ### File permissions

 By default deluge will run as the `deluge` user and group.
 With a default `uid:gid` of `8112:8112`.
-Same as it's TCP port number for the web access.
+Same as it's web interface TCP port number.
+So you will never forget.

 You can change it's UID and GID to your liking by setting the following docker env vars: